Theodore I of Montferrat: Life

+Theodore was the second son of Emperor Andronikos II Palaiologos and Irene of Montferrat.
+As the son of a reigning emperor, Theodore was styled Porphyrogennetos ('born-in-the-purple').
+Around 1305, Theodore's mother attempted to negotiate a marriage with a sister of the childless Guy II de la Roche so that Theodore would inherit the Duchy of Athens.

-Theodore was a son of Emperor Andronikos II Palaiologos and Irene of Montferrat.
-When his uncle John I died in 1305, the male line of the Aleramici Marquises of Montferrat became extinct.
+However, when his uncle John I died in 1305, the male line of the Aleramici marquises of Montferrat became extinct.
 The March of Montferrat was passed to Irene's children.
 Patriarch Athanasius I of Constantinople blocked the candidacy of the elder son John, so Theodore went to Italy instead.

 Theodore sailed to Genoa in 1306.
 In 1307 he married Argentina Spinola, daughter of Genoese magnate Opicino Spinola, Capitano del Popolo (co-ruler) of the Republic of Genoa.
 Spinola used his wealth to back Theodore's claim to Montferrat.

 Theodore was opposed by Manfred IV of Saluzzo.
-Manfred was a vassal of the House of Savoy, and several Marquises of Montferrat had Savoyard wives.
-King Charles II of Naples also claimed parts of the March.
-He gradually overcame these foes and secured the whole March.
+Manfred was a vassal of the House of Savoy, and several marquises of Montferrat had Savoyard wives.
+King Charles II of Naples also claimed parts of the march.
+He gradually overcame these foes and secured the whole march.
 In 1310 he received the imperial investiture from Emperor Henry VII.

 Theodore died in Trino Vercellese in 1338.
 He was succeeded by his son John II Palaiologos.